-Level II NICU for Specialized Newborn Care
+Rady Children's Level III NICU for Specialized Newborn Care

-What To Expect In the NICU
+What to Expect in the NICU

 Tests conducted in the NICU include:

 - Complete blood count (measures white and red blood cells)

 - Blood gas tests (determines the level of help needed for breathing issues)